DM8tyProgrammer/mighty-articles/editor-config.md

 ## EditorConfig saves your time by:

-- **Enabling Auto Import**: Whenever there is change, commit in .editorconfig file and supported IDEs automatically apply changes.
+- **Enabling Auto Import**: Whenever there are changes in configuration, commit the corresponding rules in `.editorconfig` file and supported IDEs automatically apply changes.
 - **IDE agnostic** : EditorConfig is available to multiple IDEs.
   Some IDE inherently support EditorConfig; some might require external plugins.
 It might be that your IDE might not support all the properties.
 Check the IDE documentation for details.

 ## In action

-You create a file named `.editorconfig` in your project root.
+You create a file named `.editorconfig` in your project root and don't forget to commit the file!

 The file is collections of rules; each rule is simple key-value pair separated by `=`.
 The first rule you write:

 ```ini
 root = true